Accounts Payable Questions

 If a check has been issued, you will need to submit the correction by completing a Journal Voucher (JV) form found on Finance and Business Affair’s website or on the Finance tab in BengalWeb.

 Q - What are W-9 forms, why are they necessary, and where can I find them?

 A - The W-9 is an information form required by the IRS when the University makes payments to individuals and unincorporated companies that provide us with services.
 The form provides us information for submitting our 1099s at year-end so we are in compliance and can avoid penalties.
 W-9 forms can be found on both the Finance and Purchasing tabs on BengalWeb.
 If you do not have access to these tabs, the forms can be found on both departments’ websites.

 Q - What is the University's Employer/Tax ID number?

 A - If you need the University's Employer/Tax ID number, which is used similarly to your personal social security number, contact Accounting.

 Q - What is a Banner ID number?

 A - The Banner ID number is the 8-digit ISU ID number assigned to all faculty, staff, and students upon employment or enrollment at ISU.

-If you do not know your Banner ID number, use your Bengal ID number on all correspondence with Finance and Administration.
+If you do not know your Banner ID number, use your Bengal ID number on all correspondence with Finance and Business Affairs.